animesh-garg/jekyll-website/README.md

 --watch allows you to change files without recompiling

 3. jekyll --base-url "http://www.eecs.berkeley.edu/~animesh.garg"
 to generate a website you want to host at a shared hosting service where you can replace your address.
+(This is only required if baseurl variable in not set in _config.yml)

 Also if you use a different base-url then check some files for hard-sets like the nav.js.
 All others should work fine.

 Reference Docs: